The Secret Life of Insulators

 Insulators are handcrafted and finished by skilled workers, piece by piece.

-The fact that they are produced piece by piece might suggest high cost as well as great variability in quality and performance.
-Yet insulators rank among the least costly and most reliable elements within a power grid – especially if one considers that they serve in some of the most hostile environments imaginable.
+The fact that they are produced individually might suggest high cost as well as variability in quality and performance.
+Yet insulators rank among the least costly and most reliable elements within a power grid – especially if one considers that they serve for decades in some of the most hostile environments imaginable.

-They must survive continuous high electric field and exposure to intense UV as well as temperature fluctuations that can reach 40°C – all in a single day.
-They are sometimes coated by corrosive and conductive pollution or buried in thick layers of ice and snow.
+They must survive situations of high electric field and exposure to intense UV as well as temperature fluctuations that can reach 40°C in a single day.
+They are sometimes coated by corrosive and conductive pollution or buried in layers of ice and snow.
 And if that were not purgatory enough, they are pooped on by birds, the target of stones, bullets and other projectiles and gnawed at or colonized by all types of creatures and organisms.

 Yet, despite these hellish conditions and while supporting massive dynamic loads, they continue to reliably perform their function, month after month, year after year, decade after decade.